tbrumbaugh5396/my-amazing-programming-language/docs/technical_specifications/perfect_programming_language.md

 Computation is the projection of semantic meaning based on a chosen Equivalence Relation ($E$).

 $$E : \mathcal{L}(B) \times \mathcal{L}(B) \to \text{Type}$$

+The "Bridge" value that allows for Zero-Cost Abstraction.
+- left: Type A.
+- right: Type B.
+- forward: The function $f: A \to B$.
+- backward: The function $g: B \to A$.
+- witness: The Path Equality proof $f \circ g \equiv id$.

 ### 2.4.7 Capabilities
 [Table of Contents](#table-of-contents)